Key Takeaways

 03 Putting It in Perspective

 Your phone screen emits about 40 lux at typical viewing distance.
-A cloudy day outside is 10,000 lux.
-We're obsessing over 0.4% of the light exposure that wouldn't even make you squint outside.
+A cloudy day outside?
+10,000 lux.
+We've built a multi-billion dollar industry around 0.4% of the light exposure that wouldn't even make you squint outside.
+Let that sink in.

 04 What Actually Matters More